 Located just off Highway One between Cambria and Morro Bay, you’ll find the small surf town of Cayucos.
 Enjoy fishing from the pier at Cass Wharf or in the surf of Estero Bay.
 Calm waters make swimming, surfing, and sea kayaking popular pastimes and quaint shops and local restaurants are close by.
 Cayucos State Beach is a day-use beach featuring picnic tables, play equipment, outside showers, and restrooms.
 Tourism plays a big role in the downtown Cayucos economy.
 The Cayucos Pier is a popular surf spot and one of the best in the county, attracting many beach-goers.
 Many people find this little town an ideal resort for summer and winter vacations.
 Why not live where others come to get away from it all?

-Grover Beach, with its warm Mediterranean climate can be filled with exciting adventures from ATVs on the sand dunes to surfing the perfect wave.
+Grover Beach, with its warm Mediterranean climate, can be filled with exciting adventures from ATVs on the sand dunes to surfing the perfect wave.
 Enjoy a simple stroll to explore the Monarch Butterfly Grove or hop aboard Amtrak’s Surfliner at nearby Grover Beach Train Station for a new adventure!
-Nights offer casual dining, dancing, sunset strolls along the water’s edge or relaxing in front of a bon-fire with friends and family.
+Nights offer casual dining, dancing, sunset strolls along the water’s edge or relaxing in front of a bonfire with friends and family.
 Grover Beach homes offer diversity from smaller beach cottages to larger custom homes.
-If you are craving a lovely view of beach and ocean or just want to be close by, you may find just what you are looking for here, in Grover Beach!
+If you are craving a lovely view of the beach and ocean or just want to be close by, you may find just what you are looking for here, in Grover Beach!

 San Luis Obispo